UrbanCompass/bazel/site/designs/skyframe.md

    actually needed.
  - **DirectoryListingValue**.
 Essentially the result of `readdir()`.
 Depends on the associated `FileValue` associated with the directory.
  - **PackageValue**.
-Represents the parsed version of a BUILD file.
-Depends on the `FileValue` of the associated `BUILD` file, and also transitively on any `DirectoryListingValue` that is used to resolve the globs in the package (the data structure representing the contents of a `BUILD` file internally)
+Represents the parsed version of a UCBUILD file.
+Depends on the `FileValue` of the associated `UCBUILD` file, and also transitively on any `DirectoryListingValue` that is used to resolve the globs in the package (the data structure representing the contents of a `UCBUILD` file internally)
  - **ConfiguredTargetValue**.
 Represents a configured target, which is a tuple of the set of actions generated during the analysis of a target and information provided to configured targets that